-Title: It's All Too Much
+It's All Too Much By Peter Walsh

 I hesitated to read this book because I figured it was for people with serious clutter problems.
 I spend a lot of time battling clutter and generally win.
 But, while my house usually appears clean I secretly manage several caches of papers to scan, magazines to review, and clothes to donate.
 I hoped this book would offer strategies to deal with those last bits of clutter.
 Unfortunately it didn’t.